blawson69/Versus/README.md

 # Versus
 This [Roll20](http://roll20.net/) script presents skill contests in a fun, "death match" style dialog for your players.
-It allows you to pit two characters against each other based on a skill or an attribute, and also accommodates custom skills.
+It allows you to pit two characters (PC or NPC) against each other based on a skill or an attribute, and also accommodates custom skills.
 Skill rolls are based on the character's proficiencies, but attribute-based rolls use only the base modifier.

+This version allows a simple pool style of wagering.
+Characters can contribute to a pool, betting on either contestant.
+Once the winner of the contest is announced, the winners of the pool will be displayed along with their cut of the pot.

 This script is currently only for use with the [5e Shaped Sheet](http://github.com/mlenser/roll20-character-sheets/tree/master/5eShaped).